lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 Adding Bluetooth to Both Modules:

 I next added Bluetooth Low Energy communication to both the wrist and hoop modules.
 In the final Bluetooth architecture, the XIAO and Nano ESP32 acted as Bluetooth peripheral devices.
 The computer acted as the Bluetooth central device.
 A Python program used the Bleak library to search for both modules, connect to them, subscribe to their data characteristics (meaning look for data if they send it), and automatically attempt to reconnect if either device disconnected.
-The wrist and hoop used separate Bluetooth services and characteristic identifiers so the computer could distinguish the two data sources.
-The hoop module had a relatively simple communication job.
-It only needed to send one small event packet after classifying a result.
+For the hoop module, it only needed to send one small event packet after classifying a result.
 That packet included information such as:

 * Hoop event number
 * Microcontroller timestamp